Truth Telling in a World of Lies-

 The causes matter, but not nearly as much as our response.

 The healthy (but hard) response to the hopelessness that occurs when we hit the wall is to run towards God (1st Corinthians 9:24, Hebrews 12:1).
 Running towards God begins with an honest conversation.
 We need to talk to Him about our situation and our feelings about it.
 This can be scary, many believers balk at the notion of being honest with God.
-It feels sinful and wrong to admit our anger and confusion out loud especially if we feel God could have prevented our misery.
+It feels sinful and wrong to admit our anger and confusion out loud especially if we feel God could have (or should have) prevented our misery.
 Being real with God isn’t something we do for God.
 God already knows exactly what we think and how we feel (Hebrews 4:12).
 We get real with God for our own good, to keep from getting stuck in bitterness.

 Once we talk things out with God, it is time for an evaluation of our life and attitudes.
 We need to ask ourselves some hard questions: